 LLC as a small lot division of four homes.
 Jamie Bush and artist Randy

 West designed the interiors.
 Photos by Michael Locke.
 For sale in

 2016 - The Six Affordable Housing, 811 South Carondolet Street, Los Angeles CA. Fifty-two affordable units with 18 set aside for disabled veterans.
 45 studios and 7 1-bedroom units.
 The project received LEED Platinum Certification from the US Green Building Council.

-2018 - The Rossmore Hotel Courtyard, 905 East 6th Street, Los Angeles CA. A renovated 1920s brick building for affordable housing units.
-During renovations, Used three unused service alleys for shared tenant socialization space.
+2018 - The Rossmore Hotel Courtyard, 905 East 6th Street, Los Angeles CA. A 1920s brick building renovated for affordable housing units.
+Renovations included transforming three underutilized service alleys into shared tenant socialization space.

 2018 - The Weldon Hotel Courtyards, 507 Mable Avenue, Los Angeles CA. Affordable housing units.
 As with the Rossmore Courtyards, Brooks + Scarpa created tenant socialization space.

 2018 - The McCollum Hall Mixed Use Development, Ft.
 Myers FL.
 Unbuilt.
 McCollum Hall is a 1930s dance hall and entertainment center building that is being restored.
 The Scarpa plan shows a new, affordable housing unit planned for a lot next door.

 Around 2018 - The Robert Lipton House, 2600 Thayer Street, Evanston IL.